carnegiemellonracing/driverless-docker/README.md

 1. open a tab in your browser of choice at localhost:8080 Click on `vnc.html`
     - This opens an Ubuntu desktop
-2. when you run commands with viz, such as `rviz2`, `rqt_graph`, `foxglove`, etc... it will show up in the desktop instance running in the browser tab
+2. when you run commands with viz, such as `rviz2`, `rqt_graph`, etc... it will show up in the desktop instance running in the browser tab

 ![RVIZ Viz](Images/rviz.png "Visualizing lidar data in RVIZ2")